square/okhttp/README.md

 OkHttp perseveres when the network is troublesome: it will silently recover from common connection problems.
 If your service has multiple IP addresses OkHttp will attempt alternate addresses if the first connect fails.
-This is necessary for IPv4+IPv6 and for services hosted in redundant data centers.
+This is necessary for IPv4+IPv6 and services hosted in redundant data centers.
 OkHttp supports modern TLS features (TLS 1.3, ALPN, certificate pinning).
 It can be configured to fall back for broad connectivity.